vinzen/sa-mobile-sdk-ios/docs/01 Getting Started/01 GettingStarted.md

 If you haven't registered your app on the SuperAwesome Dashboard yet, you can do that by going to [http://dashboard.superawesome.tv](http://dashboard.superawesome.tv) and creating a new app.
-Before we approve your user, you can start testing with our [demo placements](/docs/iossdk/Demo%20Placements).

 ![](img/dashboard.png "Registering an app on the dashboard")

-Once your app is created, or if you already had an app registered, the app ID is shown in the dashboard page.
-Furthermore, if you are planning to use the advertising features of the SDK, you can customise the ad placements on this site.

-To get SuperAwesome ads working in your app you will only have to note down your placement ID from our dashboard.
+Once your app is registered, you can create placements for it and use the documentation provided below to integrate these placements into your website.